 Securities and other properties held by the Bank in a fiduciary or agency capacity for its customers are not included in the Bank's statements of financial position since these items are not assets of the Bank.
-As of December 31, 2015 and 2014, total assets held by the Bank's Trust Department amounted to P1.4 billion and P1.3 billion, respectively (see Note 25).
+As of December 31, 2016 and 2015, total assets held by the Bank's Trust Department amounted to P1.6 billion and P1.4 billion, respectively (see Note 25).

-In connection with the trust operations of the Bank, government securities with carrying value of P26.0 million and P38.0 million (face value of P25.0 million and P35.0 million) as of December 31, 2015 and 2014, respectively, are deposited with the BSP in compliance with existing banking regulations relative to the trust functions of the Bank.
+In connection with the trust operations of the Bank, government securities with carrying value of P17.8 million and P26.0 million (face value of P18.0 million and P25.0 million) as of December 31, 2016 and 2015, respectively, are deposited with the BSP in compliance with existing banking regulations relative to the trust functions of the Bank.

 In compliance with existing BSP regulations, 10.0% of the Bank's income from trust business is appropriated to retained earnings.
 This yearly appropriation is required until the retained earnings for trust functions equals 20.0% of the Bank's regulatory net worth.
 No part of such retained earnings shall at any time be paid out as dividends, but losses accruing in the course of business may be charged against such surplus.
-As of December 31, 2015 and 2014, the reserve for trust functions amounted P5.0 million.
+As of December 31, 2016 and 2015, the reserve for trust functions amounted to P5.0 million.